-Here at Thrive Market, we don't believe you should have to slather your face with unsafe ingredients in the name of beauty, which is why we're thrilled to carry Nourish Organic, the first USDA-certified organic skincare line.
+Here at Thrive Market, we don’t believe youpe of beauty, which is why we’re thrilled to carry Nourish Organic, the first USDA-certified organic skincare line.
 All of their products are also gluten-free and vegan.

 But you shouldn’t try Nourish just because it’s organic—try it because it works.
 All of the products contain an aloe vera base instead of water, which gives every item hydrating and moisturizing properties that competitors can’t match.
 Believe the hype: On its own, aloe contains 75 nutrients, 20 minerals, 12 vitamins, and 18 amino acids.

 If you’re as picky about what you put on your skin as you are about the food you put into your body, Nourish Organic has you covered.
 Thrive Market carries a wide range of products, from natural deodorants to eye cream, but we’re particularly into the argan oil (a brilliant multi-tasker that does everything from moisturizing skin to adding luster to your hair) and the organic body butter, a rich combination of shea butter, coconut oil, and olive oil scented with fragrances like fresh fig and lavender-mint.